-Miscellaneous Symbols: U+2600-U+26FF
+Miscellaneous Symbols: U+2600-U+26FF Miscellaneous Symbols and Pictographs: U+1F300-U+1F5FF

-The Miscellaneous Symbols block consists of a very heterogeneous collection of symbols that do not fit in any other Unicode character block and that tend to be rather pictographic in nature.
+The Miscellaneous Symbols and the Miscellaneous Symbols and Pictographs blocks contain very heterogeneous collections of symbols that do not fit in any other Unicode character block and that tend to be pictographic in nature.
 These symbols are typically used for text decorations, but they may also be treated as normal text characters in applications such as typesetting chess books, card game manuals, and horoscopes.